fsLeg/sb/README.md

 - VERSION - program version.
 - BUILD - package build number.
 - DOWNLOAD - must be set to URL(s) or "UNSUPPORTED" if the program doesn't support x86_64 platform.
-- SHA256SUM - only required if $DOWNLOAD is _not_ set to "UNSUPPORTED", can be omitted otherwise.
+- SHA256SUM - only required if DOWNLOAD is _not_ set to "UNSUPPORTED", can be omitted otherwise.

 ## Optional metadata